mphilli/English-to-IPA/README.md

 * Stress marking is not currently supported
 * **convert(input, retrieve)** - takes a string or list of English text and returns it as a single IPA string.
 If the **retrieve** parameter is set to 'ALL', a list is instead returned, with all possible combinations of discovered transcriptions returned.

-      convert('the quick brown fox jumped over the lazy dog.') ðə kwɪk braʊn fɑks ʤəmpt oʊvər ðə lezi dɔg
+      convert('The quick brown fox jumped over the lazy dog.') ðə kwɪk braʊn fɑks ʤəmpt oʊvər ðə lezi dɔg
 * **isin_cmu(word)** - checks if a given word or phrase is in the CMU phonetic dictionary.
 If a phrase is given, only returns true if all words are in the dictionary.
 * **ipa_list(input)** - returns each transcribed IPA token as a list of all discovered transcriptions.